CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 #### Metadata Class Properties

 Each class provides a list of properties.
 A property has a `type` and, for the applicable types,, it may include a `componentType` and a `componentCount`.
+Additionally, a property may be designated as `optional`, and if so, a `defaultValue` for the property may be provided to apply to all instances of the class that do not set a value for the property.

 #### Tileset Metadata